1993 Virginia Slims of Philadelphia

-The 1993 Virginia Slims of Philadelphia was a women's tennis tournament played on indoor carpet courts at the Philadelphia Civic Center in Philadelphia, Pennsylvania in the United States that was part of the Tier I category of the 1993 WTA Tour.
+The 1993 Virginia Slims of Philadelphia was a women's tennis tournament played on indoor carpet courts at the Philadelphia Civic Center in Philadelphia in the United States that was part of the Tier I category of the 1993 WTA Tour.
 It was the 11th edition of the tournament and was held from November 9 through November 14, 1993.
 Second-seeded Conchita Martínez won the singles title and earned $150,000 first-prize money.